chexxor/purescript-documentation-discussion/02-Context-or-Narrative/State-of-PureScript-Documentation-2019.md

     - How hard is it to port their code examples to PureScript?
     - Have people written an explanation that "walks one through" an FP paper's ideas in a clear way?
 - Where is a centralized resource that documents the various ways PureScript can integrate with JS build tools (e.g. `parcel`, `webpack`, etc.) and their pros/cons?

+Here's another assumption that hasn't been tested (AFAIK): **all documentation efforts require a lot of work to fix when a breaking change occurs.**

 ## New Learners: What is the Best Way to Learn PureScript?